-- On finding or causing a breach, or potential breach, the staff member or data processor must immediately notify the school's data protection representative Paul Baddeley or the DPO.

-- The school's data protection representative and DPO will investigate the report, and determine whether a breach has occurred.
-To decide, they will consider whether personal data has been accidentally or unlawfully:

-- o Lost.

-- Stolen.

-- Destroyed.

-- o Altered.

-- Disclosed or made available where it should not have been.

-- Made available to unauthorised people.

-- The school's data protection representative and DPO will alert the Headteacher and the Chair of Governors.

-- The school's data protection representative and the DPO will make all reasonable efforts to contain and minimise the impact of the breach, assisted by relevant staff members or data processors where necessary.
-(Actions relevant to specific data types are set out at the end of this procedure).

-- The DPO will assess the potential consequences, based on how serious they are, and how likely they

-are to happen.

-- The DPO will work out whether the breach must be reported to the ICO.
-This must be judged on a

-case-by-case basis.
-To decide, the DPO will consider whether the breach is likely to negatively affect

-people's rights and freedoms, and cause them any physical, material or non-material damage (e.g.

-emotional distress), including through:

-- Loss of control over their data

-- Discrimination

-- Identify theft or fraud

-- Financial loss

-- Unauthorised reversal of pseudonymisation (for example, key-coding)

-- Damage to reputation

-- Loss of confidentiality

-- Any other significant economic or social disadvantage to the individual(s) concerned.
+- On finding or causing a breach, or potential breach, the staff member or data processor must immediately notify the school's data protection representative Becky Cooper or the DPO. - The school's data protection representative and DPO will investigate the report and determine whether a breach has occurred.
+To decide, they will consider whether personal data has been accidentally or unlawfully: - Lost. - Stolen. - Destroyed. - Altered. - Disclosed or made available where it should not have been. - Made available to unauthorised people. - Staff and governors will cooperate with the investigation (including allowing access to information and responding to questions).
+The investigation will not be treated as a disciplinary investigation. - The school's data protection representative and DPO will alert the Headteacher and the Chair of Governors. - The school's data protection representative and the DPO will make all reasonable efforts to contain and minimise the impact of the breach, assisted by relevant staff members or data processors where necessary.
+(Actions relevant to specific data types are set out at the end of this procedure). - The data protection representative and DPO will assess the potential consequences (based on how serious they are and how likely they are to happen) before and after the implementation of steps to mitigate the consequences. - The data protection representative and DPO will work out whether the breach must be reported to the ICO and the individuals affected using the ICO's self-assessment tool - The DPO will work out whether the breach must be reported to the ICO.
+This must be judged on a case-by-case basis.
+To decide, the DPO will consider whether the breach is likely to negatively affect people's rights and freedoms, and cause them any physical, material or non-material damage (e.g. emotional distress), including through: - Loss of control over their data - Discrimination - Identify theft or fraud - Financial loss - Unauthorised reversal of pseudonymisation (for example, key-coding) - Damage to reputation - Loss of confidentiality - Any other significant economic or social disadvantage to the individual(s) concerned.